 Refilling

-Simply put, you take your propane tank to your local gas station, and a professional fills it up.
+But, you take your propane tank to your local gas station, and a professional fills it up.
 The customer decides and pays for the lbs of propane they want.

-Refilling tanks is a traditional method that’s been taking place for decades, until a new option, exchanging, was introduced.
+Refilling tanks is a traditional method that’s been taking place for decades until a new option, exchanging, was introduced.

 Exchanging